opennetworkinglab/aether-docs/onramp/blueprints.rst

   and Playbooks required to deploy a new component.

-* (Optional) New Roles, Playbooks, and Templates, checked to existing repos/submodules, customize existing components so they integrate with the new blueprint.
+* (Optional) New Roles, Playbooks, and Templates, checked to existing repos/submodules, customize existing components for integration with the new blueprint.
 To support blueprint independence, these elements are intentionally kept "narrow", rather than glommed onto an existing element.

-* A Jenkins job, added to the set of OnRamp integration tests, runs daily to verify that the blueprint does not regress.
+* A Jenkins job, added to the set of OnRamp integration tests, verifies that the blueprint does not regress.

 By standardizing the process for adding new blueprints to OnRamp, the goal is to encourage the community to contribute (and maintain) new